ScoreConflow/scf_20240803/README.md

 It is recommended to try to replace Python's built-in equal frequency segmentation component with Cutter.

 ##### 5.Filter
 1. Six built-in filters: single value ratio filter, IV filter, IV variation filter, correlation coefficient filter, PSI filter, missing value filter.
 2. The results and intermediate data will be saved in Excel and integrated in the model report.
 3. Supports user-defined filters.
 Users only need to implement the filtering method.
 ScoreConflow will automatically integrate the results and intermediate data into the model report according to the interface specifications.
 4. Single value proportion filter, IV filter, and missing value filter support pre-filtering.
 5. Support users to specify the data sets involved in filter calculation.
 6. Users can specify variables to delete or retain.

-#### Recruitment Plan
-ScoreConflow hopes to create the world's easiest-to-use, most comprehensive, and most effective scoring card model algorithm.
-This goal requires the participation of insightful people.
-If you have a good idea that can enhance ScoreConflow and can realize it, in order to thank you for your contribution, the ScoreConflow organization will reward you with N% of the sales amount for each copy sold.
-The size of N is determined by the practicality of the idea and the difficulty of implementation.
-If the algorithm you contributed needs to be protected, ScoreConflow has a complete set of self-developed algorithm protection systems to protect your rights.

-In addition, if you can share your experience and skills in using ScoreConflow on the Internet, the ScoreConflow organization will refund the fees you paid that year.

 #### WeChat consultation
 WeChat ID: SCF_04